-And then there’s just the idea that, as the title suggests: this is (at least in part) the Wilson of the Internet Age.
-And its format, in its collage of “posts,” poems, asides, quotes, and even recurring memes (such as the Professor Timothy Finnegan saga), reflects that aspect.
+And then there’s just the idea that, as the title suggests, this is (at least in part) the Wilson of the Internet Age.
+And the format, in its collage of “posts,” poems, asides, quotes, and even recurring memes (such as the Professor Timothy Finnegan saga), reflects that aspect.

 Throughout it all is the theme of individual freedom (True Will), about which Wilson so memorably writes in the essay “Left And Right: A Non-Euclidean Perspective”: